Ziinc/gatsby-source-github-api/README.md

 # gatsby-source-github-api
-Source plugin for pulling data into Gatsby from the official GitHub v4 [GraphQL API](https://developer.github.com/v4/).
+Source plugin for pulling data into Gatsby from the official gitlab wiki api
 ## Install
 todo